mnguyen0226/personal_site_v2/content/posts/java_fundamentals_2/post.md

 author: "Minh T. Nguyen"
 title: "Java Fundamentals (Part 2)"
 date: "2023-09-11"
-description: "Notes on static modifier, final modifier, array, array-list, interface, and implementation."
+description: "Dive into the distinctions and practical uses of static and final modifiers in Java.
+Discover the intricacies of arrays versus lists, and understand the fundamental differences between interfaces and their implementations."
 tags: ["java"]
 categories: ["software engineer"]
 series: ["Software Engineering"]